WindRunnerCer/defne/README.md

 Missing Pieces:
 Unfortunately there is some missing parts which i should declare:
- Client authentication did not implemented.Instead of this you should give your client id in your requests when needed.
+-Client authentication did not implemented.Instead of this you should give your client id in your requests when needed.
- Only reports that have been specified as per client gives data specific to the client.
+-Only reports that have been specified as per client gives data specific to the client.
 Others give the sum of all clients.
- Each client have a daily quota but control about it did not implemented.
+-Each client have a daily quota but control about it did not implemented.
- Maximum message length can be bigger than 1024.
+-Maximum message length can be bigger than 1024.
 Control did not implemented.